-Sales - Improved Valuation Change Summary: Land Improvements Total Mean Sale Price Ratio COD 2016 Value \$147,600 \$240,100 \$387,700 9.20% 2017 Value \$147,600 \$272,600 \$420,200 \$458,300 91.4% 8.94% \$ Change +\$0 +\$32,500 +\$32,500 % Change +0.0% +13.5% +8.4%
+Sales - Improved Valuation Change Summary: Land Improvements Total Mean Sale Price Ratio COD 2016 Value \$146,400 \$324,200 \$470,600 6.75% 2017 Value \$162,700 \$360,500 \$523,200 \$567,100 92.1% 6.73% \$ Change +\$16,300 +\$36,300 +\$52,600 % Change +11.1% +11.2% +11.2%

 Coefficient of Dispersion (COD) is a measure of the uniformity of the predicted assessed values for properties within this geographic area.
-The 2017 COD of 8.94% is an improvement from the previous COD of 9.20%.
+The 2017 COD of 6.73% is an improvement from the previous COD of 6.75%.
 The lower the COD, the more uniform are the predicted assessed values.
 Assessment standards prescribed by the International Association of Assessing Officers identify that the COD in rural or diverse neighborhoods should be no more than 20%.
 The resulting COD meets or exceeds the industry assessment standards.

 Population - Improved Valuation Change Summary:

-Land Improvements Total
+Land Improvements Total Total

-2016 Value \$163,100 \$244,400 \$407,500
+2016 Value \$149,800 \$309,300 \$459,100

-2017 Value \$163,100 \$278,100 \$441,200
+2017 Value \$166,500 \$343,700 \$510,200

-\$ Change +\$0 +\$33,700 +\$33,700
+\$ Change +\$16,700 +\$34,400 +\$51,100

-% Change +0.0% +13.8% +8.3%
+% Change +11.1% +11.1% +11.1%

-Number of one to three unit residences in the population: 4,611
+Number of one to three unit residences in the population: 7,076

 Summary of Findings: The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that a characteristic-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, improved properties with a grade higher than 8 were generally at a higher assessment level than the rest of the population which resulted in a lower adjustment for these properties than the standard area adjustment.
+The analysis results showed that variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, Sub Area 6 was generally at lower assessment levels than the rest of the population.
 This annual update valuation model corrects for these strata differences.

-Area 052 - Overview Map
+Area 073 - Overview Map

-All maps in this document are subject to the following disclaimer: The information included on this map has been compiled by King County staff from a variety of sources and is subject to change without notice.
-King County makes no representations or warranties, express or implied, as to accuracy, completeness, timeliness, or rights to the use of such information.
+All maps in this document are subject to the following disclaimer: The information included on this map has been compiled by king County starl from a variety of sources and is subject to change without notice.
+King County makes no representations or warranties, express or implied, as to accuracy, completeness, immeliness, or rights to the use of such information.
 King County shall not be liable for any general, special, indirect, incidental, or consequential damages including, but not limited to, lost revenues or lost profits resulting from the use or misuse of the information contained on this map.
+Any sale of this map or information on this map is prohibited except by written permission of King County shall not be liable for any general, special, indirect, incidental, or consequential damages including, but not limited to, lost revenues or lost profits resulting from the use or misuse of the information contained on this map.
 Any sale of this map or information on this map is prohibited except by written permission of King County.